UBT-AI2/dvfs_gpu/README.md

 * **nvapiOC:** Setting of frequencies on a specified GPU using the NVAPI (Windows) or NV-Control X (Linux) library.
 An usage message is displayed when executing `nvapiOC`.

 # Usage notes
 To be able to change GPU frequencies the framework requires root (Linux) or administrator (Windows) privileges. **Please note that overclocking frequencies too much can damage your hardware.
-Usage is at your own risk.**
+Usage is at your own risk.**<br/>
 When using the framework under Linux the coolbits option in the X-Configuration (/etc/X11/xorg.conf) has to be set for each GPU to use (see [here](https://gist.github.com/bsodmike/369f8a202c5a5c97cfbd481264d549e9)).
 Moreover, when the Linux computer is used remotely over `ssh` the script `start_remote_X.sh` (folder utils) has to be executed with the `source` command before program start.
 This script stops the running X-Server and starts a new one on the display of the remote computer.

 # Add new currency